Dpakkk/Data-Analysis-on-Allergic-Rhinitics/README.md

 ### Validation and
 ### Accuracy Testing
- A Research paper was also written based on this Analysis.
+ A Research paper was also written based on this Data Analysis.

  Summary of the Analysis:
  This project investigates the relationship between Skin Prick Test(SPT) with twenty-six allergens among the patients of Allergic Rhinitis(AR) from the Kavrepalanchok district of Nepal.